mhcomm/pypeman/docs/userguide.md

 ## Nodes

 A node is a processing unit in a chain.
-To create a node, inherit form `pypeman.nodes.Node` and overide `process(msg)` method.
+To create a node, inherit form `pypeman.nodes.Node` and override `process(msg)` method.

 ### ThreadNode

-Base node that should be used for all long processing node.
+Base node that should be used for all long processing nodes.

 ### LogNode